mengqi92/Rimebow/README.md

-# Rimebow README
+# Rimebow (元宝)

-Rimebow (元宝) is the go-to package for RIME.
+Rimebow is your RIME assistant lives in VS Code.

 ## Features